apache/jackrabbit/jackrabbit-spi/README.txt

 (1) Defined support of a client/server architecture
 A flat SPI-API lends itself to protocol mappings to protocols like WebDAV, SOAP or others in a straightforward yet meaningful way.
-An SPI allows that a repository client and a repository server can interact without explicitely specifying protocol mappings.

 (2) Implementation Support
 Drawing the boundaries between the repository client and the